-The outcome of treatment for teeth with COF has not been extensively reported.
-Cameron17 reported a 75% success after ten years following placement of crowns.
-Brynjulfsen et al.6 achieved pain relief in 90% of their patients after protective restorations were placed on teeth with fractures (endodontic therapy was included when indicated), and Tan et al.26 had an 85% survival rate two years after protective crowns were placed.
-More recently, Sim et al.19 reported the 5-year survival of teeth with COFs that were restored with full coverage crowns and had root canal treatment when indicated.
+The outcome of treatment for teeth with COF has not been extensively reported, but clinical data is accumulating.
+Cameron18 reported a 75% success after ten years following placement of crowns.
+Brynjulfsen et al.4 achieved pain relief in 90% of their patients after protective restorations were placed on teeth with fractures (endodontic therapy was included when indicated), and Tan et al.28 had an 85% survival rate two years after protective crowns were placed.
+Sim et al.20 reported the 5-year survival of teeth with COFs that were restored with full coverage crowns and had root canal treatment when indicated.
 They found that teeth with fractures confined to the crowns survived at a rate of 99%, while those with fracture extensions to the pulpal floor had an 88% survival rate.
+More recently, Wu et al.21 found that 71% of teeth with COF and reversible pulpitis were asymptomatic and functioning after three years.